 Just for the record, Quinn founded Important, Not Important before Trump had even a goddamn glimmer of winning the Republican nomination.
 This was all the way back when the "noise" was more "too many kittens on Facebook" and less "too many state-sponsored communist Millennials buying elections on Facebook".

-Quinn has worked for various respectable news publications, living in various major metropolitan areas ("bubbles") across three continents, but was born and raised in Williamsburg, Virginia, where he one day hopes to return, open a small croissant-focused bakery, and after his children abandon him for a father with substantial gold bullion who can more efficiently hunt CRISPR-adjusted large prey, live out the nuclear winter on a little patch of singed earth he can call his own.
+Quinn is a screenwriter and angel investor who has worked for the Financial Times in London and ESPN in New York and has lived in various major metropolitan areas ("bubbles") across three continents.
+He was born and raised in Williamsburg, Virginia, where he one day hopes to return, open a small croissant-focused bakery, and after his children abandon him for a father with substantial gold bullion who can more efficiently hunt CRISPR-adjusted large prey, live out the nuclear winter on a little patch of singed earth he can call his own.

 Brian Colbert Kennedy